 Why Choose Barefoot

-Api Sangeang still flies under most diving radars because only select operators know of its existence.
-Fewer still know are familiar with the location of dive sites.
+Api Sangeang still flies under most diving radars because only selected operators know of its existence.
+Only a few of them are familiar with the locations of the beautiful dive sites.
 We provide our guests with honest and tailored recommendations for a Komodo liveaboard itinerary that includes unforgettable experiences like Sangeang.